prince118-hub/Escape_Road/README.md

 ## Authors

+- **Jay Anit** – Lead Programmer, Gameplay Systems
+- **Kent Harvey Savedra** – 3D Assets & Visual Effects, UI/UX
+- **Prince Charles Aniñon** – Project Manager, Physics & AI

 **ITE18 Project Team**

-This project was developed as part of an academic assignment.
+This project was developed as part of a course project.
 All team members contributed to the design, development, and testing of the game.

 ---